bellcom/display/README.md

 ### OS2display / symfony management
-The INSTALL.sh scripts helps with creating a tennant, admin user, templates and For help on creating other users and tennants tupe ./INSTALL.sh display
+The INSTALL.sh scripts helps with creating a tennant, admin user, templates and For help on creating more of these type ./INSTALL.sh display

 ## LINKS
 Symfony for Apache configuration: https://symfony.com/doc/current/setup/web_server_configuration.html